We Are a Forest School

 In July 2013, Michelle took the first ever Forest School Practitioner’s course to be offered in Canada.
-She spent the week outside at the Ottawa Municipal campgrounds learning everything from how to do risk assessments, to understanding emotional intelligence and how that applies in a forest school setting.
+She spent the week outside at what is now the site of the Ottawa Forest and Nature School , learning everything from how to do risk assessments, to understanding emotional intelligence and how that applies in a Forest School setting.
 They learned practical skills such as knots, fire lighting, tool use and how to make it a safe but child led activity.
 Taking this course allowed her to tailor the Chelsea Forest School programming to suit the environment and area surrounding our school.

-The Junior class forest school program starts off more gradually for the children.
+The Junior class Forest School program starts off gradually for the children.
 Time spent venturing further afield increases as the year progresses.
-During the fall, the class is focused on being introduced to the concept of school and learning the rules they must follow in order to be safe.
-This might take longer than the senior and mixed classes.
-The children spend the part of their days exploring the environment surrounding their school.
-As the year progresses and if the maturity allows, the class will travel further afield, following the curriculum of the Senior and Mixed Afternoon class, which is listed below.
+During the Fall, the class is focused on being introduced to the concept of school and learning the rules they must follow in order to be safe.
+This might take longer than in the Senior and Mixed classes.
+The children spend the better part of their days exploring the environment surrounding their school.
+As the year progresses and if the maturity allows, the class will travel further afield, following the curriculum of the Senior and Mixed class, which is listed below.

-In September, the children in the Senior morning and mixed afternoon class spend their time outdoors in the school yard.
-Although the focus in the fall is introducing the children to our school’s routines and rules they must follow, we explore and walk to the surrounding fields, old railway tracks and the forest as part of our famous CCNS “adventure walks”.
+In September, the children in the Senior and Mixed and Full Day Fours classes spend their time exploring their immediate environment.
+Although the focus in the Fall is introducing the children to our school’s routines and safety rules they must follow, we do lots of exploring and gradually become a team that knows each other well, and looks after one another.

 Winter brings new and exciting challenges as the children learn about our winter environment, including how to snowshoe allowing them to explore despite the deep snow.
 They will build winter shelters, do snow art and painting and if the teachers believe they are ready, they will start to talk about how to build a fire.
 In winter, snack and story will often be inside as the weather may be too cold for little hands to eat outside.

 School Age Program: